eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 - utest

 ##### RuntimeManager handles existing workloads resumes existing workloads
-`swdd~agent-existing-workloads-resume-existing~1`
+`swdd~agent-existing-workloads-resume-existing~2`

 Status: approved

-When handling existing workloads, for each found existing workload which is requested to be started and has unchanged configuration, the RuntimeManager shall request the corresponding RuntimeFacade to resume the workload using a new control interface instance.
+When handling existing workloads, for each found existing workload which is requested to be started and has unchanged configuration and the workload is running, the RuntimeManager shall request the corresponding RuntimeFacade to resume the workload using a new control interface instance.

 Tags:
 - RuntimeManager